Kintyre Way

-The Kintyre Way is a waymarked footpath through the Kintyre peninsula of Argyll and Bute in Scotland.
+The Kintyre Way is a waymarked footpath through the Kintyre Peninsula in Argyll and Bute, west of Scotland.
 It runs between Machrihanish near the southern end of the peninsula's west coast, and Tarbert at the northern end of Kintyre where the peninsula is linked to Knapdale, via Campbeltown.
 The way is 161 km long, and is fully waymarked.
 Additionally there are distance markers at 1 mi intervals along the route.
 The route is primarily intended for walkers, but most sections can also be cycled.

 The Kintyre Way is designated as one of Scotland's Great Trails by NatureScot.
 It can be linked to another one of the Great Trails via Tarbert, where there is a Caledonian MacBrayne ferry service to Portavadie, which is the start/finish point of the Cowal Way.
 As of 2018, it was estimated that between one and two thousand people completed the entire route each year.